 Recent studies on data-driven modeling of oxide glasses have shown promise in predicting composition–property relationships in glasses.
-But most of these studies focus on only one or two properties, “making them restrictive and, in practice, unusable for glass design, where a combination of properties is desired,” N. M. Anoop Krishnan, professor in civil engineering and materials science and engineering at the Indian Institute of Technology Delhi (IIT-D) and principal investigator of the new study, says in an email.
+But most of these studies focus on only one or two properties, “making them restrictive and, in practice, unusable for glass design, where a combination of properties is desired,” N. M. Anoop Krishnan, assistant professor in civil engineering and materials science and engineering at the Indian Institute of Technology Delhi (IIT-D) and principal investigator of the new study, says in an email.

 The researchers, from IIT-D, thus looked to develop a far more encompassing modeling algorithm, one that could predict numerous glass properties and also provide two-way maps of oxide glass composition–property space.

 To create their deep learning-based rational design paradigm, the researchers chose 37 oxide components and more than 100,000 glass compositions, encompassing glasses used for a wide range of commercial applications.
 They used these datasets to develop composition–property deep learning models for eight key properties:

 - Vickers hardness

 - Thermal expansion coefficient (TEC)

 - Refractive index